 - 1/2 lemon

 - Then, when the water starts to boil, add the thyme and cook for 15 minutes.

 - After, remove from the heat and let it sit for 10 minutes.

-- Filter out the leaves and add 1 tablespoon of honey.
+- Filter out the leaves and add a tablespoon of honey.

 - Squeeze the lemon and add the juice.

-- Drink it as hot as you can handle.
+- Finally, drink it as hot as you can handle.